 So guys, a couple of weeks ago, I did the first fit article of a Shoei X-14, and in that article, I said that this is pretty much the best helmet that I have ever worn.

-The Shoei-X14 is available from revzilla.comOpens in a new tab., my favorite place for all my motorcycle gear.
+The Shoei-X14 is available from revzilla.com, my favorite place for all my motorcycle gear.
 I started thinking if a $700 helmet can feel this nice, what would a helmet on the opposite side of the spectrum feel like?

 When I started riding, I was waiting tables and going to college, so to say that money was tight was a massive freaking understatement.